How to Write the Georgetown University Essays 2025-2026

 Although this response provides some personal color about the writer’s connection to the study of history, it comes off as vague and superficial because of the lack of detail.
 See the revision below for a better excerpt:

-“From a young age, I found myself drawn to the stories of ancient civilizations and how their cultures, languages, and art shaped the world.
-My interest led me to study Latin in high school, where I read classical texts deeply and recognized my passion for ancient history.
 Georgetown’s College of Arts & Sciences stands out to me for its strong emphasis on interdisciplinary learning, particularly through the Classical Studies program.
 I am especially interested in the work of Dr. Marden Nichols’ work on the impact of Roman art and architecture on ancient history, as it aligns well with my own interest in the influence of classical art on cultural and intellectual historiography.
 Additionally, Georgetown’s Jesuit values resonate with my desire to approach the study of history not just as an academic pursuit, but as a way to understand and contribute to the ethical foundations of today’s global society.”

 The more personal and specific your response, the better.
 Authentic reflection on the overlap between your interests and goals and Georgetown’s faculty, curriculum, and traditions will make your essay stand out.

-School of Nursing Prompt
+Berkley School of Nursing Prompt

 This is a Why This Major essay archetype in which Georgetown wants to understand your motivations for pursuing a career in nursing and how the university’s program aligns with your goals.
 They’re looking for evidence of your commitment to nursing, as well as how you embody the values of ethics, empathy, and leadership that are central to their nursing program.

-To begin, consider what inspired you to pursue a career in nursing—specific experiences, people—and what your long-term goals in the career are.
+To begin, consider what inspired you to pursue a career in nursing—specific experiences, people, etc.—and what your long-term goals in the career are.
 Emphasize how you view nursing as being distinct from the larger healthcare industry.
 For example, maybe it’s because nursing uniquely cultivates the trusting relationships between patients and experienced healthcare professionals.
 So, if you’re applying to this major, you should emphasize your passion for caring for individual patients rather than focusing on broader aspects of the health sciences.

 However you frame your interest, take care to demonstrate “ethical, empathetic, and transformational” qualities in your experiences.
 How does Georgetown’s emphasis on ethics and empathy align with your personal values and career goals?
 The prompt lists these features purposefully, so apply them to your own journey.